 This past September, the center began its fourth year at BC Law by welcoming Professor Daniel Kanstroom as its new Faculty Director and retired Supreme Judicial Court Justice Robert Cordy and Connecticut Governor Dannel Malloy ’80 as the 2018-2019 academic year’s Distinguished Visiting Professors (fall and spring, respectively).

-Under the leadership of inaugural Faculty Director R. Michael Cassidy and Executive Director Elisabeth J. Medvedow, the mandate of founders Phyllis and Jerome Rappaport to improve understanding of public policy issues has been animated by the challenging ideas, perspectives, and analyses brought to BC Law by the center’s leadership and participants.
+Under the leadership of inaugural Faculty Director R. Michael Cassidy and Executive Director Elisabeth J. Medvedow, the mandate of Phyllis and Jerome Rappaport to improve understanding of public policy issues has been animated by the challenging ideas, perspectives, and analyses brought to BC Law by the center’s leadership and participants.